Leave behind all you have known.

 I find my strength and know I will prevail.

-This sheetmusic may be downloaded, printed and performed for non-commercial personal, home and church uses.
+The sheetmusic on this page may be downloaded, printed and performed for non-commercial personal, home and church uses.
 For any

 please contact the composer.